q9f/eth.rb/README.md

 # => "0xD496b23D61F88A8C7758fca7560dCFac7b3b01F9"
 ```

-See `/spec` or [Documentation](https://q9f.github.io/eth.rb/) for encrypting/decrypting key-stores with a secret.
+See `/spec` or [Documentation](https://q9f.github.io/eth.rb/) for more details about key-pairs, encrypting/decrypting key-stores with a secret, and checksummed addresses.

 ### 2.2.
 Ethereum Signatures (EIP-191, EIP-712)